MicrosoftDocs/azure-ai-docs/articles/search/search-how-to-define-index-projections.md

 ## Add index projections to a skillset

 Index projections are defined inside a skillset definition and are primarily defined as an array of `selectors`, where each selector corresponds to a different target index on the search service.
-Each selector requires the following parameters as part of its definition:
+This section describes each parameter and includes [steps and examples](#how-to-specify-an-index-projections-definition) for setting up the projections.

+### Parameter reference

 | Index projection parameters | Definition |
 |----------------------------|------------|
 | `selectors` | Parameters for the main search corpus, usually the one designed around chunks. |
 | `projectionMode` | An optional parameter providing instructions to the indexer.
 The only valid value for this parameter is `skipIndexingParentDocuments`, and it's used when the chunk index is the primary search corpus and you need to specify whether parent fields are indexed as individual search documents within the chunked index.
 If you don't set `skipIndexingParentDocuments`, you get extra search documents in your index that are null for chunks, but populated with parent fields only.
 For example, if five documents contribute 100 chunks to the index, then the number of documents in the index is 105.
 The five documents created or parent fields have nulls for chunk (child) fields, making them substantially different from the bulk of the documents in the index.
 We recommend `projectionMode` set to `skipIndexingParentDocument`. |

-Selectors also have parameters.
+Each selector requires the following parameters as part of its definition:

 | Selector parameters | Definition |
 |-----------|------------|